 NOTE: You must be logged into your SportsEngine account to see the spares information

-From the website Home page, mouse over the Spare Players menu item at the top and a drop down menu will appear.
+From the website Home page, mouse over or click on the Spare Players menu item at the top and a drop down menu will appear.

 Select the Division your team is in.
 Coaches will have access to their division and the one lower.

-For example, if your team is in the Bantam division then you will have access to the general spares in
+For example, if your team is in the U15 division then you will have access to the general spares in

-If you do not see any names displayed, contact the Registrar to obtain access to these.
+If you do not see any names displayed, contact registrar@3on3superleague.ca to obtain access to these.
+Access is only granted to the coaching staff

 From the menu option on the Home Page, click on Arena Codes to bring up the listing.